Skip to Content

 When you have a few pounds of summer squash in your garden, you can whip up a tasty casserole you can take to potluck parties

-The sandwich makes the most of seasonal vegetables and fruits, resulting in crunchy-zesty-creamy goodness you’ll love.
+The sandwich makes the most of seasonal vegetables, resulting in crunchy-zesty-creamy goodness you’ll love.

-If you’re looking for a comforting side dish to take to group events, this dish won’t embarrass you.
+If you’re looking for a comforting side dish to take to group events, this dish fills the bill.

 Savor it with a glass of wine and some good company.